nucleom42/rubee/readme.md

 => []
 ```

-Use complex queries chains and when ready serialize it back to Rubee object.
+Use complex queries chains and when ready serialize it back to ruBEE object.
 ```Ruby
 # user model
 class User < Rubee::SequelObject